KorArty24/VdieoOnDmenad_/readme.md

 Kind of a test project, utilizing Net Core, Entity Framework, NUnit, Razor pages, docker.
 Testing was performed against localDB, conternized in Docker.

-Credits to Jonas Fagerberg (C# school) and Phillip Japikse from whose works borrowed.
+Credit to Jonas Fagerberg (C# school) and Phillip Japikse from whose works borrowed.